E-xyza/zigler/guides/nifs.md

 This will allow the BEAM to schedule around the yield points.
 This is the most desirable way of creating a long-running NIF (when it gets repaired).

-- during normal operation the `beam.yield()` function returns either a `beam.env` which updates the current environment for the benefit of the running nif.
-If you need an environment for downstream puproses, use this value.
+- it is safe to use the `beam.yield()` function in non-yielding functions. you can thus write a yielding NIF function and then test the performance delta with, for example dirty or threaded NIFs and decide if behaving correctly is worth the performance cost.
 - if the running process is stopped by the VM, the nif will be caught by the cleanup method and will return `beam.YieldError`.
 You **must** catch this error and return to allow the nif to be awaited.